Intel-bigdata/SSM/docs/ssm-deployment-guide.md

 Follow the steps to add SSM Jars to classpath

   *  After SSM compilation is finished, all the SSM related jars is located in `/smart-dist/target/smart-data-{version}-SNAPSHOT/smart-data-{version}-SNAPSHOT/lib`.
-  *  Distribute the jars starts with smart to user-defined SSM jars directory such as `${SSM_jars}` in each NameNode/DataNode.
+  *  Distribute the jars starting with smart into user-defined directory such as `${SSM_jars}` in each NameNode/DataNode.
   *  Add the SSM jars directory to hadoop classpath in `hadoop-env.sh` as the following shows.

           `export HADOOP_CLASSPATH=$HADOOP_CLASSPATH:${SSM_jars}/*`